-The Employee Retention Tax Credit (ERTC) is a provision in the Coronavirus Aid, Relief, and Economic Security (CARES) Act intended to help workplaces keep employees on their payroll during the COVID-19-caused downturn.
-More specifically, the ERTC is a fully refundable credit that’s equal to 50% of qualified wages, up to $5,000 per employee.
+The Employee Retention Tax Credit (ERTC) is a provision in the Coronavirus Aid, Relief, and Economic Security (CARES) Act intended to help workplaces keep employees on their payroll during the downturn caused by the COVID-19 pandemic.
+More specifically, the ERTC is a fully refundable credit that’s equal to 50% of qualified wages, up to $10,000 of wages per employee.
+Read on to learn more about the fully refundable tax credit.

 Many financial advisors specialize in working with business owners.
 Find an advisor today.